idaholab/malamute/doc/content/verification/thermal_contact_verification.md

 See the [ThermalContactCondition.md] documentation for more information about the particular definition of $C_T$ and $C_E$.
-In order to simplify for the analytic solution derivation, the scenario was assumed to be steady state in order to remove the time derivative term of the Heat Conduction Equation.
+In order to simplify for the analytic solution derivation, the scenario was assumed to be steady state in order to remove the time derivative term of the heat conduction equation.
 The heating source term is electrothermal (or Joule) heating.
 This leads to

 !equation id=steady-heat-conduction